-(1) Potting an opponent's ball accidently.
+- (1) Potting an opponent's ball accidentally. - (2) Failing to complete a legal combination shot. - (3) A tactical shot e.g. playing a designated group legally to pot an opponent's ball. - (4) Failure to call a group after potting a ball, whilst the table is 'open', if the group was not obvious.

-- (2) Failing to complete a legal combination shot. - (3) A tactical shot e.g. playing designated group legally to pot an opponent's ball. - (4) Failure to call a group, after potting a ball, whilst the table is open, if the group was not obvious.
+6e Standard fouls

-6e Standard fouls Standard fouls are to be called by the referee as soon as they occur, the fouling player is in control, until all balls from that shot come to rest.
-The referee awards cue ball in hand, which can be placed anywhere on the playing surface with one visit to the opponent.
+Shall be called as soon as they occur, the fouling player is in control until all balls from that shot have come to rest.
+The incoming player is awarded one visit and a cue ball in hand, which can be: